grabcocque/lsmer/src/wal/README.md

 ## Overview

-The Write-Ahead Log (WAL) ensures that all writes are durably stored on disk before being acknowledged.
-This provides ACID guarantees and enables crash recovery by replaying the log.
+The Write-Ahead Log ensures data durability by recording all operations before they are applied.
+This enables crash recovery and provides ACID guarantees through log replay.

 ## Features